Carrier Comparison

 • Use both carriers when possible so each shipment can be priced on merit.

-• Service-level strategy has larger margin impact than isolated label discounts.
+• Carrier choice has a larger margin impact than chasing isolated label discounts, because the wrong default repeats on every order.

 Where USPS Performs Best

-USPS tends to be strongest in scenarios where its network and pricing model align with your package profile.
-This usually appears in lightweight residential or zone-optimized lanes.
+USPS tends to be strongest where its network and pricing model align with your package profile, usually lightweight residential or close-zone lanes.
+On the 1 lb tier above, USPS at $4-5 versus UPS at $10-12 is a roughly $6 swing per package, which compounds fast at volume.

-• Map shipments by weight and zone to identify recurring USPS wins.
+• Sort recent shipments by weight and zone to find recurring USPS wins.

-• Monitor delivery exceptions to ensure cost savings do not reduce reliability.
+• Watch delivery exceptions so cost savings do not quietly reduce reliability.

 Where UPS Creates More Value